Last Modified on January 29, 2024

 Make sure to apply this filter at the report level (meaning it will apply to all your charts).

 Another easy and more flexible option is to use a Data control and include facebook.com / cpc (apply it also at the report level).
-If you’re new to Looker Studio (known before as Google Data Studio), our Google Data Studio guide will help you get started.
+If you’re new to Looker Studio (known before as Google Data Studio), our Looker Studio guide will help you get started.

 How Do I Monitor My Website Traffic in Google Analytics?

 You can monitor website traffic in Google Analytics by having an understanding first of the trends of your traffic sources’ performance in the source/medium report.
 This monitoring can also be automated with Insights & recommendations in GA4.